-The time period of this generation is 1989-onwards.
-The principal components used in the circuits of this generation computers are ICs withULSI technologies.
-The fifth generation computers are based on Artificial Intelligence (AI).
-Larger capacity main memory, hard disks with RAID support, Optical disks as portable readonly storage media, Notebooks, powerful desktop PCs and workstations, Powerfulservers, Examples of this generation computers are: IBM notebooks, Pentium PCs, SUN Workstations, IBM SP/2, SGI Origin 2000, PARAM 10000.
-The merits of this generation computers were Portable computers, Powerful, cheaper, reliable, and easier to use desktop machines, Powerful Supercomputers, Totally generalpurpose machines Easier to produce commercially, easier to upgrade, Rapid software development possible etc. The demerits of this generation computers was Highly sophisticated technology requiredfor the manufacture of microprocessor chips
+- 1. The time period of this generation is 1989-onwards. - 2.
+The principal components used in the circuits of this generation computers are ICs with ULSI technologies. - 3.
+The fifth-generation computers are based on Artificial Intelligence (AI). - 4.
+Larger capacity main memory, hard disks with RAID support, Optical disks as portable read-only storage media, Notebooks, powerful desktop PCs and workstations, Powerful servers, - 5.
+Examples of this generation computers are: IBM notebooks, Pentium PCs, SUNWorkstations, IBM SP/2, SGI Origin 2000, PARAM 10000. - 6.
+The merits of this generation computers were Portable computers, Powerful, cheaper, reliable, and easier to use desktop machines, Powerful Supercomputers, totally general-purpose machines, Easier to produce commercially, easier to upgrade, Rapid software development possible etc. - 7.
+The demerits of this generation computers were Highly sophisticated technology required for the manufacture of microprocessor chips.